old-clickette/main/README.md

-Main site, NEVER push directly to this branch.
+Main site, NEVER push directly to this repo.